composable-com/ct-connect-bloomreach-engagement/README.md

 In order to uninstall the connector, you’ll need to [send the appropriate HTTP request and delete it](https://docs.commercetools.com/connect/deployments#delete-deployment).

 This will trigger the [`preUndeploy` script](https://docs.commercetools.com/connect/convert-existing-integration#preundeploy) which will delete the Import cron jobs and messages subscriptions described on the “Installing the connector” section.

+## Caveats

+The connector is designed to deliver single CSV files will result in extended HTTP request times, potentially exceeding predefined limits.
+We anticipate that it will handle a modest number of customers and products, likely no more than a few thousand, with an upper limit of approximately 10,000 records.
+The exact capacity may fluctuate due to various variables.
+Feel free to get in touch with us if this is a limitation for your project.

 ## FAQ